Certifieddonnie/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines; it displays the first 10 lines of the file , /etc/passwd
-6-third_line; it displays the third line of a file named iacta 7-file it creates a file containing the text 'Best School'
+6-third_line; it displays the third line of a file named iacta 7-file it creates a file containing the text 'Best School' 8-cwd_state; it displays the command ls -la in the file ls_cwd_content